 You can establish employee spending limits as precisely as needed for your business.
 For instance, employee cardholders may be granted an individualized limit based on their position and annual spending.
 Departments can have a collective limit.
 A card can be project-based, with a budget that expires after the project ends.
 You can adjust limits and expand approved supplier lists based on the company's needs.

 P-cards can also help strengthen supply chain management.
 Using the cards can shield capital from being directed to unauthorized vendors and over budget purchases.
 Cards eliminate the need for many processes on the vendor side, such as invoicing, collection and automated clearing house setup.
 Vendors can redirect their staff and resources to more value-added activities.

 P-cards versus other types of cards

-Like with traditional credit cards, companies can take advantage of incentives with P-cards, too.
-Many of these incentives are comparable or even more attractive than other types of business financing cards.
+Like with traditional credit cards, companies can also take advantage of incentives with P-cards.
+Many of these incentives are comparable to or even more attractive than other types of business financing cards.
 Your issuer may offer a set percentage of the revenue they earn from credit card exchange fees as a rebate.
 However, there are some important differences between P-cards to understand.

 Financial insights for your business

 This information is provided for educational purposes only and should not be relied on or interpreted as accounting, financial planning, investment, legal or tax advice.
 First Citizens Bank (or its affiliates) neither endorses nor guarantees this information, and encourages you to consult a professional for advice applicable to your specific situation.